zeokku/vite-plugin-vue-css-modules/README.md

 ## Edge cases

 Sometimes it's needed to preserve id/class names.
-In this scenario use `--` as a prefix to preserve the name (Or you can select your own prefix using plugin options)
+In this scenario use `--` as a prefix to keep the name (Or you can select your own prefix using plugin options)

 **ID Example:**